djeada/Coding-Interviews/README.md

 # CodingInterviews
-My alternate solutions to challenges from Harry He's book "Coding Interviews."
+My alternative solutions to challenges from Harry He's book "Coding Interviews."

 <h1>Motivation</h1>

 "Coding Interviews" is an excellent book for anyone preparing for a coding job.
 However, while reading it, I couldn't help but notice how much has changed in the way you write C++ code.
 Many solutions were actually written in C and disguised as C++.
 I thought that it would be a fantastic idea to modernize the solutions.
 Plus, you can never really learn something until you implement it yourself.